Book Review The Nutmeg's Curse

 Prospective Readers

-What is Interesting about the Book ?
+What is Interesting about the Book?

 About the Author

-Amitav Ghosh is an Indian writer, best known for his English language historical fiction.
+Amitav Ghosh is an Indian writer, best known for his English-language historical fiction.
 He won the 54th Jnanpith award in 2018, India’s highest literary honor.
 Ghosh’s ambitious novels use complex narrative strategies to probe the nature of national and personal identity, particularly of the people of India and Southeast Asia.[3]
 He has also written non-fiction works discussing topics such as colonialism and climate change.

 Our Verdict

 The Nutmeg’s Curse is a great and informative read for anyone concerned about climate change and its adverse impact on our planet.
-With a lot of research and great storytelling, the book provides us insights into many historical events and warns us about a possible “omnicide” that we are heading towards if we don’t change our approach moving forward.
+With a lot of research and great storytelling, the book provides us with insights into many historical events and warns us about a possible “omnicide” that we are heading towards if we don’t change our approach moving forward.